Initial public offering (IPO)

 An initial public offering (IPO) is the first time a company sells its shares to the public on the stock exchange.
-Prior to an IPO, a company is private, with a small number of shareholders made up of founders and some key employees, venture capitalists or angel investors.
+Prior to an IPO, a company is private, with, usually, a small number of shareholders made up of founders and some key employees, venture capitalists or angel investors.
 Until a company’s stock is offered for sale on a stock exchange, the general public is unable to invest in it.

-The IPO price is typically based on expected demand from investors.
-If demand outstrips the number of shares on offers (the IPO is “oversubscribed"), then the underwriter will have to decide how to allocate the shares.
+The IPO price is typically based on expected demand from investors – if demand outstrips the number of shares on offer, the IPO is “oversubscribed” and the underwriter will have to decide how to allocate the shares.
 If there aren’t enough buyers, then the underwriter agrees to purchase the surplus (hence the term “underwriter”).

 A newly listed company’s share price will often enjoy a “bump” on the first day of trading.
-However, unless you are allocated shares before the company starts trading which is unlikely with a “hot” stock then you are unlikely to benefit from this initial jump in price.
+However, unless you are allocated shares before the company starts trading (which is unlikely with a “hot” stock) then you are unlikely to benefit from this initial jump in price.

 The advantages of going public include access to capital; the ability to use shares as a currency in future takeover deals; the ability to incentivise staff with shares; for founders to cash in value (“exit”); and to gain exposure and the credibility that goes with being public.

-A privately-held company does have some benefits that are forfeited by going public.
-For example, its owners do not have to disclose as much financial information or worry about fluctuations in their company’s share price.
+By contrast, privately held companies do not have to disclose as much financial information or worry about fluctuations in their company’s share price.